-In fact, many women had superior educational qualifications: Thirty-five percent these women had educational qualifications from Ivy League universities, in contrast to 25 percent of men from the same prestigious universities.
+In fact, among the U.S. Wall Street analysts, many women had superior educational qualifications: Thirty-five percent these women earned degrees from Ivy League universities, in contrast to 25 percent of men from the same prestigious universities.

-Fang and Huang examined analysts’ alumni connections with senior officers or board members of the seven to eight companies they covered, using an approach pioneered by Harvard’s Lauren Cohen, and Christopher Malloy with Andrea Frazzini, of AQR Capital Management.
+Fang and Huang examined analysts’ alumni connections with senior officers or board members of up to eight companies, using an approach pioneered by Harvard’s Lauren Cohen, and Christopher Malloy with Andrea Frazzini, of AQR Capital Management.

-This coveted recognition as part of the AA is based on the institutional investors’ subjective evaluation of each analyst’s industry knowledge, communication, responsiveness, written reports, and related skills.
+The coveted AA recognition is based on the institutional investors’ subjective evaluation of each analyst’s industry knowledge, communication, responsiveness, written reports, and related skills.

-Surprisingly, forecast accuracy is one of the least important selection criteria, so skillful analysts may not be recognized as an “All America” member if they are not visible and well-regarded by decision-makers.
+Surprisingly, forecast accuracy is one of the least important selection criteria, so skillful analysts may be overlooked as an “All America” member if they are not visible and well-regarded by decision-makers.

-Connections also directly contributed to male analysts’ odds of being elected an AA but not for female analysts, suggesting that investors subjectively value connections among male analysts but not among female analysts.
+In contrast, professional connections were unrelated to female analysts’ probability of selection as AA, suggesting that investors subjectively value connections among male analysts but not among female analysts.

-Further, these reputational decisions have financial consequences for analysts because those awarded the AA title earn around three times more than those without it.
+These reputational decisions have significant financial consequences for analysts because those awarded the AA title earn around three times more than those without it.

-About 25% of women and men analysts shared a school tie with a senior officer or board member in the firms they cover, but these connections significantly improved men’s forecast accuracy more than women’s.
+About 25% of women and men analysts shared a school tie with a senior officer or board member in the firms they cover, but these connections improved men’s forecast accuracy significantly more than women’s estimate correctness.